hashgraph/hedera-improvement-proposal/HIP/hip-17.md

    	Duration autoRenewPeriod = 16; // The interval at which the auto-renew account will be charged to extend the token's expiry
    	Timestamp expiry = 17; // The epoch second at which the token will expire string memo = 18; // The memo associated with the token
-+	TokenType type = 19; // The token type
++	TokenType tokenType = 19; // The token type
++	TokenSupplyType supplyType = 20; // The token supply type
-+	int64 maxSupply = 20; // For tokens of type FUNGIBLE - The Maximum number of fungible tokens that can be in circulation.
-For tokens of type NON_FUNGIBLE - the maximum number of NFTs (serial numbers) that can be in circulation.
-This field can never be changed!
++	int64 maxSupply = 21; // For tokens of type FUNGIBLE_COMMON - The Maximum number of fungible tokens that can be in circulation.
+For tokens of type NON_FUNGIBLE_UNIQUE - the maximum number of NFTs (serial numbers) that can be in circulation
 }

 ```